Mitigating the Non-Linearities in a Pyramid Wavefront Sensor: Abstract

 \section{Abstract}

-For natural guide start adaptive optics (AO) systems, pyramid wavefront sensors (PWFSs) can provide significant increase in sensitivity over the traditional Shack-Hartmann, but at the cost of a reduced linear range.
+For natural guide star adaptive optics (AO) systems, pyramid wavefront sensors (PWFSs) can provide a significant increase in sensitivity over the traditional Shack-Hartmann, but at the cost of a reduced linear range.
 When using a linear reconstructor, non-linearities result in wavefront estimation errors, which can have a significant impact on the image quality delivered by the AO system.
-Here we simulate a wavefront passing through a PWFS under varying observing conditions to explore the possibility of using a non-linear machine learning model to estimate wavefront errors better than a linear reconstruction.
-We find significant improvement even with light-weight models, underscoring the need for further investigation of this approach.
+Here we simulate a wavefront passing through a PWFS under varying observing conditions to explore the possibility of using a non-linear machine learning model to estimate wavefront errors and compare with a linear reconstruction.
+We find significant potential improvements in delivered image quality even with computationally simple models, underscoring the need for further investigation of this approach.

 \keywords{adaptive optics, machine learning, wavefront reconstruction, astronomy}

 { \textbf{*}Jean-Pierre Véran, \linkable{Jean-Pierre.Veran@nrc-cnrc.gc.ca} }

 \begin{spacing}{2}